-The Apple Watch Series 6 has a new sensor built in that can measure the oxygen level in the blood.
-This is probably the biggest innovation and to could have a real benefit in judging health and reacting to the first signs of conditions such as heart failure, asthma and Coronavirus.
+The Apple Watch Series 6 has a sensor built in that can measure the oxygen level in the blood.
+This ability could have a real benefit in judging health and reacting to the first signs of conditions such as heart failure, asthma and managing Coronavirus symptoms or even identifying COVID-19.

 To make oxygen measurements possible Apple has changed the lay out of sensors on the lower side of the Apple Watch with the Series 6.
 Now, in addition to the green and infrared LEDs, there are additional red LEDs and some additional photodiodes.

-An extra app is required on the Apple Watch for the measurement.
-This app guides the user through the measurement and displays the measured data.
+An extra app is required on the Apple Watch for the measurement and monitoring of blood oxygen levels.
+The Blood Oxygen app guides the user through the measurement and displays the measured data.
 This information is also added to the health app under the new tab Blood Oxygen.

 According to Apple, normal blood oxygen saturation should be 95 to 99 percent, but in some people this limit is slightly lower.
 Even during sleep, saturation can drop below the 95 percent limit.

 Being able to tell how much oxygen is in the blood has important medical implimentations as it could help to identify heart failure - when the heart is unable to plump blood sufficiently around the body, such as in Peripartum Cardiomyopathy (PPCM).
-It may also be able to warn of an asthma attack, and it could tell if you are experiencing Coronavirus-related breathing problems.
+It may also be able to warn of an asthma attack.

-The Apple Watch Series 6 is the only Apple Watch capable of blood oxygen measurement.
+- The Apple Watch Series 6 - the only Apple Watch capable of blood oxygen measurement.

-Similar to the ECG app, the oxygen app is only activated for users aged 18 and over.
-The user must also be over 18 years of age to share Apple Watch data with a family member’s iPhone.
+- Similar to the ECG app, the oxygen app is only activated for users aged 18 and over.

-Before you can take the first measurement you have to set up the app.
+Before you can take the first measurement you have to set up the Blood Oxygen app.

 - Open the Health app on the iPhone.

-To ensure that the app works reliably, Apple recommends taking your measurement while sitting.
+To ensure that the app works reliably, Apple recommends taking your measurement while sitting, keeping your arm completly still, and making sure the watch sits firmly on the wrist and does not slip.

 The measurement takes fifteen seconds, after which it will present a percentage of the oxygen content in the blood.